Little Miss Broadway (1947 film)

-Little Miss Broadway is a 1947 American musical film starring Jean Porter and directed by Arthur Dreifuss.
+Little Miss Broadway is a 1947 American musical film directed by Arthur Dreifuss and starring Jean Porter, John Shelton and Ruth Donnelly.
 Dreifuss also co wrote the screenplay.

 Plot

 A girl visits her relatives who she thinks are wealthy, not knowing they are penniless.
 Judy Gibson and her fiancé, Dick Nichols, are taken in by a number of rogues at a New York mansion they pretend to own, which actually belongs to an imprisoned gangster.
 They attempt a scam with $200,000 in loot found hidden at the crook's home, but Judy ultimately gets the better of all.